PollyHannah/Phylogenomic-study/README.md

 ```

 Two output files should now be saved in your current directory.
 Each filename will be specific to the input variables.
 For example, if you did a Genus-level analysis they will be called `faceted_histogram_by_Genus.pdf` and `orthogroups_with_Genus_completeness.tsv`.

-As you go, use the 'mv' command to save your .pdf and .tsv files into the relevant directory in the newly created `r_analysis_results` directory.
+Each time you run the script, use the mv (move) command to save your .pdf and .tsv files into the relevant directory in the newly created `r_analysis_results` directory.
 For exmaple, if you have just ran the first R script using family level data, go:
 ```bash
 mv *.pdf *.tsv ./r_analysis_results/family
 ```